 Although Ilse remained ill, on June 17, 1946, a little over a year since coming out of hiding, she gave birth to me [Shulamit Tirzah].
 A few days later, Ilse developed a nasty case of mastitis that lasted about 6 months because of the lack of appropriate medication, almost necessitating the removal of one breast.
 Max devoted his time to the endless task of trying to get visas to enter the U.S. While he was waiting for the visas, he traveled to Basle, Switzerland as a journalist to report on the 22nd World Zionist Congress, the first Congress to be held after 7 years of war.
 He details the problems created by the British government and the Arab nations in allowing Jews to live in Palestine.
 In addition to communicating about the Congress, he needed to create a track record for possible future employment as a journalist in the U.S.

 Conclusion: There is no End (pp. 765-840).
-This chapter, written in my voice, describes briefly our arrival in the U.S., our short-lived subsequent move to Israel and our return to the U.S. My father earned an M.A.
+This chapter briefly outlines our arrival in the U.S., our short-lived subsequent move to Israel and our return to the U.S. My father earned an M.A.
 (1951) from Boston University and then a Ph.D.
 (1958) from the Jewish Theological Seminary in New York City.
 After being ordained, Dad became an appreciated itinerant rabbi.
 At age 59, he retired and lived another 33 years.
 At the same time, I got a good Jewish education, passively learned German, became a “child of survivors,” and started telling my non-Jewish school friends about my parents’ experience during the Holocaust!

 My father insisted that I know more than generalizations.
 He wanted me to mourn the experiences of particular relatives and friends who had been murdered.